-Over the last several years I have created five video pieces in 4K resolution for large-scale projection.
-I originally made my living with a camera as a filmmaker, so the current video work is something of a return to my roots—a chance to rekindle and build on my skills in the making of moving imagery.
+Over the last several years I have created six short films in 4K resolution for large-scale projection.
+I originally made my living with a camera as a filmmaker, so this current work is something of a return to my roots—a chance to rekindle and build on my skills in the making of moving imagery.

-But the more immediate impetus for the new video work was a commission I did for the Boston Symphony Orchestra in its Boston Pops mode.
+But the more immediate impetus was a commission I did for the Boston Symphony Orchestra in its Boston Pops mode.

-I was asked to produce a montage of my landscape images to be projected on a forty-five foot screen above the orchestra during two live performances in Boston Symphony Hall.
+I produced a montage of my landscape images that was projected on a forty-five foot screen above the orchestra during two live performances in Boston Symphony Hall.
 The music was Antonin Dvorak’s Symphony No. 9, “From the New World”.

 A Road Trip Through Eastern Nevada and the Mojave Desert

 Last fall I took a road trip through the Great Basin country of Eastern Nevada and the Mojave Desert of Southern California.
 I’ve added two new images to my active collection from the trip.

 The first (above) is an image of rabbitbrush catching the last light of day in a high country meadow.
 It was shot in Great Basin National Park, NV.
 I was drawn to the way the warm shades of ochre and yellow in the flowering heads contrasted with the cool cyan of the foliage.
 To my eye, that combination makes for a harmonious color “chord”.

 My recent video work will anchor an exhibit at the San Diego Museum of Art scheduled to open at the end of 2019.
 The show will be installed in two galleries—a darkened space with a large-scale projection set-up, and a conventional room featuring my landscape photographs and camera-based work.
 Updates to follow as the date approaches.

 I taught a workshop recently on landscape photography in Southwestern Colorado timed to the turning of the aspens in the San Juan Mountains.
 The three-day session was hosted by the Sorrel Sky Gallery in Durango.